U-Sun/Gizmos-Nuke/README.md

 # Gizmos-Nuke

 A gizmo for Edge extends.
-It is a useful tool to blend in edges (photographically) in a 2D comp, without effecting any loss in the quality of the image or pixel edge.
+It is a useful tool to blend in edges (photographically) in a 2D comp, without compromising a loss in the quality of the image or pixel edge.